 Beach Street is still central in George Town today making the location of B Street Hotel just a stone’s throw away from the area’s historic buildings, famous food markets, and fascinating street art.
 B Street Hotel actually has one of my favorite murals that we saw in George Town, a cone with a dripping bouquet of colorful flowers instead of ice cream.
 We were really lucky and even had a view of this mural from our lovely room.

 The contemporary B Street Hotel has cozy rooms with my favorite decor color combo–citrus and grey.
 Complete with ultra modern amenities and a super soft bed we adored our comfortable room.
-The toiletries were divine with soothing oatmeal soap and white tea lotion.
+The toiletries were pine with soothing oatmeal soap and white tea lotion.

 No hip hotel would be complete without an awesome rooftop terrace and B Street Hotel has one of our favorites.
 The panoramic views from B’Roof are incredible as you can see many temples, mosques, street art murals, and more.
 There is 24/7 coffee, tea, and biscuit service in the reception and we often took our refreshments to the roof in the early evening to enjoy the sunset over George Town, a spectacular site that is not to be missed.